wagtail/wagtail/docs/getting_started/tutorial.md

 You'll probably want to create the new page/view as a child of Homepage, parallel to your Blog index.
 Give it the slug "tags" on the Promote tab.

-Access `/tags` and Django will tell you what you probably already knew: you need to create a template `blog/blog_tag_index_page.html`:
+Add `/tags` to the server url in your browser and Django will tell you what you probably already knew: you need to create a template `blog/template/blog/blog_tag_index_page.html`:

 ```html+django
 {% extends "base.html" %}